opensearch-project/terraform-provider-opensearch/docs/resources/composable_index_template.md

 page_title: "opensearch_composable_index_template Resource - terraform-provider-opensearch"
 subcategory: ""
 description: |-
   Provides an Composable index template resource.
-This resource uses the /_index_template endpoint of the API that is available since version 7.8.
-Use opensearch_index_template if you are using older versions or if you want to keep using legacy Index Templates in versions 7.8+.
+This resource uses the /_index_template endpoint of the API that is available since version 2.0.0.
+Use opensearch_index_template if you are using older versions or if you want to keep using legacy Index Templates.
 ---

 # opensearch_composable_index_template (Resource)

 Provides an Composable index template resource.
-This resource uses the `/_index_template` endpoint of the API that is available since version 7.8.
-Use `opensearch_index_template` if you are using older versions or if you want to keep using legacy Index Templates in versions 7.8+.
+This resource uses the `/_index_template` endpoint of the API that is available since version 2.0.0.
+Use `opensearch_index_template` if you are using older versions or if you want to keep using legacy Index Templates.

 ## Example Usage